MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.TemplateName.md

 # Presentation.TemplateName property (PowerPoint)

-Returns the name of the design template associated with the specified presentation.
+Returns the name of the first design/master associated with the specified presentation.
 Read-only.

 ## Syntax